BenOvermyer/benovermyer.com/content/page/about.md

 I'm a software engineer who loves the web.
 Not just web technology, mind you; the very idea of the web.
 Since its inception, it has changed the world.
 It's my job and my passion to make it better.

-I have travelled the world, lived abroad, and usually only ever lived in one place for a couple years.
-That changed when I moved to Minneapolis.
-Of all the places I've lived on this globe, Minneapolis has been my favorite.
-It helps that Minneapolis is turning into a tech hub with a wealth of interesting people doing interesting things with the web.
+I've travelled the world, lived abroad, and usually only ever lived in one place for a couple years at a time.
+For the moment, I live in Minneapolis, Minnesota.

 My particular focus in the professional world is site reliability and systems architecture.
 Complex systems and their interactions are amazing things.